hindu-comm/mail_stream_indology/2014/02/Publication_Announce/154__Walter_Slaje.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2014-February/039075.html)

-​Dear List Members,
+Dear List Members,

-I should like to draw your attention to the publication below:​
+I should like to draw your attention to the publication below:

-​​
 Walter Slaje, Kingship in Kaśmīr (

-​​
-​AD​
+AD
  1148‒1459).
 From the Pen of Jonarāja, Court Paṇḍit to Sulṭān Zayn al-‛Ābidīn.